A European Upbringing

 I've also been blessed with frequent travel opportunities.
 Before I turned 18, I had visited 19 countries, and by the time I die, I would like to have visited every country on the globe.
 An ambitious goal, but the world is so amazing, and the individual and unique cultures are so beautiful and rich that it's foolish, to me at least, to not want to interact with them and see more than just your hometown and the places in its vicinity.
 We live only so long.
 Let us make the absolute best of it.

-Here are some pictures of my childhood and my travels.
-Many places are missing, as I either did not have the sense to take pictures, the pictures are not of good quality, or they simply cannot be found.
+Below are some pictures of my childhood and my travels.
+Many places are missing, as I either did not have the sense to take pictures, the pictures are not of good quality, or I am having a hard time finding them.